The University of Western Australia Information

 You'll have plenty of support and help when you get to UWA.
 Here are just a few of the services we offer.

-• Course advice: Advice on study plans, enrolment, scholarships, studying abroad, extracurricular activities and more.
+• Course advice: Talk to your Student Advising Office for advice on study plans, enrolment, scholarships, studying abroad, extracurricular activities and more.

-• Indigenous study support: Throughout your studies, you'll have access to UWA's range of student support services.
-You'll also enjoy social, cultural and community activities as part of the Bilya Marlee community of Indigenous students, staff and graduates across every study area.
+• Support for Indigenous students: Throughout your studies, you’ll have access to tutoring support, career advice, academic, wellbeing and pastoral guidance, and enjoy social and cultural activities as part of our community of Indigenous students, staff, and graduates.

-• Safety: A security team is on campus 24/7 and is available to walk you to your car, bus stop or UWA accommodation after hours.
+• Safety: The UWA Security team is on campus 24/7 and is available to walk you to your car, bus stop or UWA accommodation after hours.

 • General Information